Maximelel/Maximelel/README.md

 ## 🚀 About Me

-- 🎓 Currently a Data science intern at Fab Inc
+- 🎓 Currently a Data sciencist at Fab AI

 ## 🛠️ Tech Stack